Set Up Unison Technology

-Unison™ technology is an audio processing breakthrough that starts right at the source — the input stage — allowing Apollo’s mic preamps to sound and behave like the world’s most sought-after tube and solid-state mic preamps and guitar amps.
-By capturing the all-important impedance, gain stage “sweet spots,” and component-level circuit behaviors, Unison gives you the tone, touch, and feel of legendary hardware from Neve®, API®, Fender®, and more.
+Unison™ technology is an audio processing breakthrough that starts right at the source — the input stage — allowing UA audio interface mic preamps to sound and behave like the world’s most sought-after tube and solid-state designs.
+By capturing the all-important impedance, gain stage “sweet spots,” and component-level circuit behaviors, Unison gives UA interfaces the tone and feel of legendary mic preamps from UA, API, Neve, SSL, Manley and more.

 Learn more about Apollo Interfaces.